🚀 E-book

 AI‑native cloud start‑ups

-New entrants such as CoreWeave, Lambda Labs, Together AI, and Voltage Park focus on GPU-rich clusters optimized for AI workloads.
+New entrants such as Clarifai, CoreWeave, Lambda Labs, Together AI, and Voltage Park focus on GPU-rich clusters optimized for AI workloads.
 They offer on-demand pricing, transparent billing, and quick scaling without the overhead of general-purpose clouds.
 Some, like Groq and Tenstorrent, create dedicated chips for ultra-low-latency inference.

 DataOps, observability & orchestration